Askannz/optimus-manager/README.md

 Introduction
 ----------
-GPU offloading and power management with Nvidia cards are not properly supported on Linux ([though there has been some great progress recently](https://devtalk.nvidia.com/default/topic/1060977/announcements-and-news/-linux-solaris-and-freebsd-driver-435-17-beta-release-/)), which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel GPU only acts as a "relay" between the Nvidia GPU and your screen.
+GPU offloading and power management with Nvidia cards are not properly supported on Linux ([though there has been some great progress recently](https://devtalk.nvidia.com/default/topic/1060977/announcements-and-news/-linux-solaris-and-freebsd-driver-435-17-beta-release-/)), which can make it hard to use your Optimus laptop at full performance. optimus-manager provides a workaround to this problem by allowing you to run your whole desktop session on the Nvidia GPU, while the Intel/AMD GPU only acts as a "relay" between the Nvidia GPU and your screen.

 This is essentially a port to VoidLinux and Archlinux of the **nvidia-prime** solution created by Canonical for Ubuntu.